-The Juan Fernandez fur seal (scientific name: Arctocephalus philippii) is one of 16 species of marine mammals in the family of Eared seals which include sea lions and fur seals.
+The South American sea lion (Scientific name: Otaria flavescens - also Otaria byronia) is one of 16 species of marine mammals in the family of Eared seals which include sea lions and fur seals.
 Together with the families of true seals and Walruses, Eared seals form the group of marine mammals known as pinnipeds.

 Eared seals differ from the true seals in having small external earflaps and hind flippers that can be turned to face forwards.
 Together with strong front flippers, this gives them extra mobility on land and an adult fur seal can move extremely fast across the beach if it has to.
 They also use their front flippers for swimming, whereas true seals use their hind flippers.

 South American sea lions are not presently threatened.
 They experienced a large population decline during the past 70 years in the Falkland Islands.
 The reason for this abrupt decline is unknown.
 Though they are not currently threatened, they are protected throughout most of their range.

 South American sea lion.
 Source:Biopix/Encyclopedia of Life

 South American sea lions are the most sexually dimorphic of the five known sea lion species.
 Males are approximately three times the size of females.

 Adult males range from 2 to 2.5 meters in height and can weigh from 200 to 350 kilograms.
 The coat is dark brown on the dorsal side and dark yellow to gold on the ventral side.
 Males have a full mane, which is a paler color than the coat and a larger, more muscled neck than do females.
 A male's posture is usually upright, with the rostrum turned upward.

 Adult females are much smaller in size and weight.
 They average 2 meters in height and can weigh from 140 to 150 kilograms, roughly half the average weight of an adult male.
 Their coats are also lighter in color relative to males.
 Coat color ranges from a fair brown to yellow with some pale markings around the head.